Being Trans: Personally and Professionally

 Personally

-I find it difficult to be trans identifying at this momemt.
-Personally that is.
+I find it difficult to be trans identifying at this moment.
+Personally, that is.

 At other times, I feel ready to venture out of my corner and slightly into the world.
-That’s when I check my social media or check out a recent article from Williams Institute.
+That’s when I check my social media or check out a recent article from the Williams Institute

-Sometimes, I meet up with friends for lunch or coffee or a walk.
+Sometimes, I meet up with friends for lunch, coffee, or a walk.
 I try to remember that while I am so scared about the US government and its focus on restricting or eliminating trans rights and our existence, I remember that not everyone else knows this is happening, truly and deeply.

 Professionally